 You then need to lightly draw a straight line from one marking to the other – using a spirit level for horizontal stripes and a plumb bob & line or laser level for horizontal lines will make this step much easier!

-lightly mark an “X” on the stripes you’re painting in your contrasting color for easier painting.
+lightly mark an “X” on the stripes you’re painting in your contrasting colour for easier painting.

 Place your decorating tape along your pencil lines, making sure you keep the tape on the same side of each line – we want even width stripes!

-If you can, place the tape so you can just see the pencil line, this means when you paint your darker color, it will paint over the pencil mark.
+If you can, place the tape so you can just see the pencil line, this means when you paint your darker colour, it will paint over the pencil mark.

 Seal the edges by running a credit card over the tape to ensure no paint can get in.